Logiqx/covid-stats/docs/daily-data/README.md

 ## Age Bands

-All charts are published published using two different sets of age bands:
+All charts are published using two different sets of age bands:

 - Charts including 10 year age bands are probably the easiest to view.
-They contain age groups such as 70-79, 80-89 and 90+.
+They contain 6 age groups such as 70-79, 80-89 and 90+.
-- Charts including 5 year age bands are the more detailed but harder to view.
-They contain age groups such as 80-84, 85-89 and 90+.
+- Charts including 5 year age bands are more detailed but harder to view.
+They contain 12 age groups such as 80-84, 85-89 and 90+.

 Daily hospital admission data from the NHS has limited age bands; e.g. 18-64, 65-84 and 85+.
 A monthly publication from the NHS provides more precise age bands but the data that is available daily only has the wider age bands.